 Abby recently requested that I add her Silk and Purple blog to the Fashion Belle blogroll, and after seeing the quality fashion, etiquette and recipe material she posts with the help of several other contributors, I was happy to do so.
 Abby also publishes an individual blog called La Vie est Belle (French for "Life is Beautiful") with even more photos of cute, modest outfits.
-While reviewing the Silk and Purple blog, I was impressed with two recent posts by Abby that struck at the heart of modest fashion, and I wanted to share them here.
-Thanks so much to Abby for giving us permission to re-publish her quotes for this article.
+While reviewing the Silk and Purple blog, I was impressed with a post by Abby and wanted to share it here.
+Thanks so much to Abby for giving me permission to re-publish her quote for this article.

 On September 15, 2012, Abby commented on New York Fashion Week and the Spring 2013 collections in the news.
 She reflected on the anger that some of us may feel about the influence high-profile designers have on what types of styles infiltrate the stores and that are then worn by women around us.
 I identify with Abby's disappointment, because shopping for stylish, modest clothing in our culture is tough.
 Designers could do more to swing trends back to more coverage, but they rarely take the opportunity to do so.
 Abby recommended that rather than stagnating in resentment, a better way to deal with the frustration is to reach out in positive ways to designers.
 She suggested the following: